salonyranjan/SkillBridge-AI/README.md

-## 🚀 SkillBridge AI
+# 🚀 SkillBridge AI

-SkillBridge AI is a full-stack, AI-powered career coaching platform designed to generate personalized interview strategies.
-By analyzing a user's self-description, target job description, and uploaded resume, the platform leverages Generative AI to provide targeted, actionable insights to help candidates ace their interviews.
+An AI-powered career coaching platform that generates personalized interview strategies by analyzing job descriptions and user resumes.
+Built with React, Node.js, MongoDB, and the Google Gemini 2.5 Flash model, featuring a secure cross-origin microservice architecture.

+## 💡 About This Project
+SkillBridge AI was developed to bridge the gap between candidate qualifications and employer expectations.
+Traditional interview preparation often relies on generic advice, but SkillBridge AI leverages Generative AI (Google Gemini 2.5 Flash) to provide **hyper-personalized, actionable interview strategies**.

+By orchestrating a seamless flow between a React frontend and an Express.js backend, the platform securely parses PDF/DOCX resumes, cross-references them against targeted job descriptions, and outputs a strategic roadmap for the candidate.

+**Key Technical Achievements:**
+* **Cross-Domain Architecture:** Engineered a decoupled system with the frontend hosted on Vercel and the backend on Render, implementing robust CORS policies and secure, `SameSite=None` cross-origin cookies for JWT authentication.
+* **Prompt Engineering:** Designed optimized, context-aware prompts to extract high-value insights from the Gemini 2.5 Flash model, ensuring low-latency generation of the final reports.
+* **Secure Data Pipeline:** Implemented secure session management with token blacklisting and persistent storage using MongoDB Atlas in the AWS Mumbai region.
 ---
 ## 🌐 Live Demo & Dashboard